 Cleanse Your Grill To Keep it Nice

 In the summer months, you should do a good washing to your grill.
 This will help save and keep your grill running well for years to come.
 This requires that you take it apart to to maintain it.
 If it is a gas/propane grill, separate the gas line and then take up the grill parts part by part.
 When you get down to the burner, double-check and try to inspect it thoroughly.
 If you can scrub it, then clean it, if it needs to be replaced , replace it.
-If your grill has to use lava rocks or ceramic briquettes double-check that these are not coated with cooked on foods.
+If your grill has to use lava rocks or ceramic briquettes double-check that these are not coated with burnt on foods.
 If they are coated with burnt food, buy a fresh new bag to replace them.
-Grill elements are available at nearly all hardware stores.
+Grill elements are available at practically all hardware stores.
 Check with Packs Hardware to determine what we have in-stock for your grill.

 Obtain a Grill Cover to Safeguard Your Grill